Parametric polymorphism: Predicativity, impredicativity, and higher-rank polymorphism

+(This notion of rank is a different from how quantifier rank is defined in classical logic because here it measures nesting depth relative to a non-quantifier connective, whereas in classical logic non-quantifier connectives do not increase the rank of quantifiers nested under them, but other quantifiers do.)

 Rank-1 (predicative) polymorphism

 In a predicative type system (also known as a prenex polymorphic system), type variables may not be instantiated with polymorphic types.
-Predicative type theories include Martin-Löf type theory and NuPRL.
+Predicative type theories include Martin-Löf type theory and Nuprl.
 This is very similar to what is called "ML-style" or "Let-polymorphism" (technically ML's Let-polymorphism has a few other syntactic restrictions).

 This restriction makes the distinction between polymorphic and non-polymorphic types very important; thus in predicative systems polymorphic types are sometimes referred to as type schemas to distinguish them from ordinary (monomorphic) types, which are sometimes called monotypes.

 A consequence of predicativity is that all types can be written in a form that places all quantifiers at the outermost (prenex) position.
 For example, consider the $\mathsf{append}$ function described above, which has the following type:

 In order to apply this function to a pair of lists, a concrete type $T$ must be substituted for the variable $\alpha$ such that the resulting function type is consistent with the types of the arguments.
 In an impredicative system, $T$ may be any type whatsoever, including a type that is itself polymorphic; thus $\mathsf{append}$ can be applied to pairs of lists with elements of any type—even to lists of polymorphic functions such as $\mathsf{append}$ itself.

 Polymorphism in the language ML is predicative.
 This is because predicativity, together with other restrictions, makes the type system simple enough that full type inference is always possible.

 As a practical example, OCaml (a descendant or dialect of ML) performs type inference and supports impredicative polymorphism, but in some cases when impredicative polymorphism is used, the system's type inference is incomplete unless some explicit type annotations are provided by the programmer.